Marisa Abegg: Early career

-College
+College career

+Stanford University

 Abegg played for the Stanford Cardinal women's soccer team from 2005 to 2008, starting in all ninety-one matches that Stanford played during her college career and scoring three goals.
+Abegg was a three-year captain at Stanford University and a MAC Hermann Trophy semifinalist.

 Professional career

+FC Gold Pride, 2009-2010

 Abegg was drafted by FC Gold Pride at the 2009 WPS Draft.
 Despite being promoted from the developmental roster to the full squad, Abegg was deemed surplus to requirements at season's close by Albertin Montoya.
 She appeared for FC Gold Pride in 6 games.

+Washington Freedom, 2010

 In 2010, Abegg was picked up by Washington Freedom as a developmental player.

+D.C.
+United Women, 2011-2012

 In 2011 and 2012 she played for D.C.
 United Women of the W-League, and in early 2013 for the Gulf Coast Texans of the Women's Premier Soccer League.
 Abegg captained D.C.
 United Women in both 2011 and 2012.

+Washington Spirit, 2013-2014

-On July 31, 2013, Abegg signed with the Washington Spirit as a free agent.
+On July 31, 2013, Abegg signed with the Washington Spirit in the National Women's Soccer League (NWSL) as a free agent.
 She made a debut with the team later that night in a 3–0 loss to the Western New Flash.

 She retired from the Washington Spirit on February 14, 2014.
 In total for the Washington Spirit she started four games out of five appearances, recording 409 minutes of total play.

+International career

+Abegg was a member of the U-20 and U-23 U.S. women's national teams.